Piper nigrum at 7″ tall on 12-18-09, #54-33.

 PIP-er NY-grum

-Synonyms of Piper nigrum (10 (Updated on 2-12-21): Muldera multinervis Miq., Piper aromaticum Lam., Piper baccatum C.DC., Piper colonum C.Presl, Piper denudatum Opiz, Piper glyphicum Hoffmanns. ex Kunth, Piper malabarense C.DC., Piper nigrum var. hirtellosum Asokan Nair & Ravindran, Piper rotundum Noronha, Rhyncholepis haeankeana Miq.
+Synonyms of Piper nigrum (16) (Updated on 12-21-23 from Plants of the World Online): Muldera multinervis Miq., Muldera wightiana Miq., Piper aromaticum Lam., Piper baccatum C.DC., Piper colonum C.Presl, Piper denudatum Opiz, Piper glabrispica C.DC., Piper glyphicum Hoffmanns. ex Kunth, Piper laxum Vahl, Piper malabarense C.DC., Piper nigricans Willd. ex Link, Piper nigrum var. hirtellosum Asokan Nair & Ravindran, Piper nigrum var. trioicum (Roxb.)
+C.DC., Piper rotundum Noronha, Piper trioicum Roxb., Rhyncholepis haeankeana Miq.

-Plants of the World Online lists 2,171 species in the Piper genus (as of 2-12-21 when I last updated this page).
+As of 12-21-23 when this page was last updated, Plants of the World Online lists 2,407 species in the Piper genus.
 It is a member of the plant family Piperaceae with 5 genera.
-These numbers could change as updates are made.
+These numbers could change as updates are made on POWO.

 This Piper nigrum was sent to us by mistake from Wellspring Gardens in 2009.
 It did very well for a while then died but I don’t remember when.
 It seemed to be fairly easy to grow.